nesi/perf-training/_lessons/python-scatter/01-profiling.md

 * Typically you would look for functions that have a lot of *self* time (the number in brackets).
 We call these functions *hotspots*.
-  - 38.94% of total time is spent in `computeScatteredWaveElement` (the red box), so this would be a good place to start when trying to optimise this code.
+  - 58.31% of total time is spent in `computeScatteredWaveElement` (the red box), so this would be a good place to start when trying to optimise this code.
-* Sometimes functions show up from libraries that you call (e.g. *scipy* or *numpy*), for example the green box calling `cross` that takes 21.19% total time.
+* Sometimes functions show up from libraries that you call (e.g. *scipy* or *numpy*), for example the green box calling `dot` that takes 10.82% total time.
   - Usually you don't want to change code from external libraries, but you can look at your functions that call that function, by going back along the